 It’s easy to get stuck in a rut with your finances.
 You make decent money and pay all of your bills on time but don’t really feel like you’re accomplishing anything.
 This is what happens when you don’t set financial goals!

 Unless you have a goal in mind, you can’t create a game plan to get there.
 And without a game plan, you’re unlikely to ever start saving.

 If you and your partner want to start making real progress in your finances, sit down and set some goals together.
 Dream about what you want your life to look like one, five, ten, or even twenty years from now, and figure out what you need to do to make that happen.

-Regardless of how you decide to manage your finances as a couple, it’s important to set clear ground rules and boundaries.
-It’s important that you make financial decisions together, while each still maintaining some semblance of independence.
+Regardless of how you decide to manage your joint finances, it’s important to set clear ground rules and boundaries.
+It’s important that you make financial decisions together while each still maintaining some semblance of independence.
 It can be a tough line to walk, and every couple has to figure out exactly how to do it for themselves.

 Deciding to spend your life with someone is a big decision.
-Not only are you working through the process of merging every other area of your life, but you also have to figure out how you’re going to manage your finances as a couple.
+You’re working through the process of merging every other area of your life.
+And at the same time, you have to figure out how you’re going to manage your finances as a couple.